paneda/beauty/README.md

 # Execution order
 For an incomming http request, Beauty first invokes the middleware stack in added order.
-If no middleware respond to the request, Beauty will call the file system handler (if defined).
-If the file system handler fails to open the requested file, Beauty will respond with 404.
+If no middleware respond to the request, Beauty will call the file io handler (if defined).
+If the file io handler fails to open the requested file, Beauty will respond with 404.
 It is possible to "addFileNotFoundHandler" to provide custom 404 logic and response.